Federal prosecutors indict four Chinese military officers over Equifax hack

 "This was a deliberate and sweeping intrusion into the private information of the American people," said Attorney General William Barr in a statement.
 "Today, we hold PLA hackers accountable for their criminal actions, and we remind the Chinese government that we have the capability to remove the Internet's cloak of anonymity and find the hackers that nation repeatedly deploys against us."

-Last year, Equifax agreed with the Federal Trade Commission a settlement worth up to $700 million.
+Last year, Equifax agreed with the Federal Trade Commission a settlement worth up to $700 million in total.
 People who were affected by the breach can request credit monitoring or a cash payout.
-There were suggestions they'd receive up to $125, which might not come close to covering the potential damage they might have suffered if someone exploited the data for their own benefit.
+There were suggestions they'd receive up to $125, which might not come close to covering the potential damage they might have suffered if someone exploited their data.
 But the victims probably won't get anything close to that, because of a large number of claimants for a payout pot of just $31 million.